spizeck/Sea-Saba-Knowledge-Base/docs/Equipment/CompressorOperation.md

 #### Current Fill Panel Configuration

-The air fill panel is mounted to the front of the old red compressor.
+The air fill panel is mounted to the front of the old red compressor and contains **7 yoke fill whips**, each with an **integrated bleeder valve**.
 Air flows through the system in the following order:

 1. **Inline shutoff valve** — used to isolate the fill panel during tank changes.
-2. **Pressure regulator** — set to approximately **3400 psi** to prevent overpressurization of scuba cylinders.
+2. **Pressure regulator** — set to prevent overpressurization of scuba cylinders.
 The compressor's pressure switch is set much higher (~4500 psi), so the regulator is the primary protection for cylinders during fills.
+Adjust so cylinders cool to approximately **3000 psi** at ambient temperature.
+Hot fills may temporarily read higher immediately after filling.
-3. **Aluminum distribution block** — receives air after the regulator and feeds **seven fill whips**.
+3. **Aluminum distribution block** — receives air after the regulator and feeds the **7 fill whips**.
 4. **Pressure gauge** — mounted on top of the distribution block; used to monitor fill pressure throughout the process.

 #### Filling Procedure

 1. Line up and connect the tanks securely to the fill whips.
-2. Verify all tank valves are **fully opened**.
+2. Open tank valves **slowly** to reduce heat buildup and stress on fill components.
+Verify all tank valves are fully opened.
 3. Confirm the **inline air shutoff valve is open**.
 4. **Start the compressor**.
+Note: the air compressor does **not** automatically restart after shutdown — press the Start button manually to resume filling.
 5. Monitor the fill pressure gauge throughout the fill.
-The regulator will control final fill pressure at approximately **3400 psi**.
+The regulator controls fill pressure to protect cylinders from overpressurization.
 6. Once the tanks are full:
     - **Shut off the compressor**.
     - **Close the inline air shutoff valve** supplying the fill panel.
 7. Close each scuba cylinder valve individually.
-8. Open the **system bleeder valve** to release pressure from the fill whips and manifold.
+8. Open the **integrated bleeder valve on each fill whip** to release pressure before disconnecting.
-9. Once pressure is fully relieved, disconnect the whips and swap out tanks as needed.
+9. Once pressure is fully relieved on each whip, disconnect and swap out tanks as needed.
 10. Repeat the process for the next set of cylinders.

 !!! warning
-    - **Never disconnect pressurized fill whips.** Always verify pressure has been fully bled before disconnecting.
+    - **Never disconnect a pressurized fill whip.** Always open the integrated bleeder on each whip and verify pressure is fully relieved before disconnecting.
     - **Monitor gauges continuously** throughout the fill process.
-Do not leave the compressor running unattended.
+The compressor room must remain attended whenever compressors are operating.
     - **Do not bypass or adjust the regulator** without management authorization.
-The regulator protects scuba cylinders from accidental overpressurization.
+The regulator protects scuba cylinders from overpressurization.
+    - Monitor tank temperatures during rapid fills.
+Reduce fill speed if tanks become excessively hot.

 #### Future Air Bank Expansion

-The system has already been partially prepared for future air bank integration:

-- A **one-way valve** is installed leading to the fill panel.
+The Red Compressor has two high-pressure output ports after the filtration system:

-- A **valve connection** has been installed to support a future single storage bank system.
+- One port has a **valve already installed** for connection of a future storage bank.
+- The second port feeds the fill panel through a **one-way check valve**, which prevents stored air from flowing backward into the future bank during fills.

+The Nitrox system does not yet have equivalent bank plumbing installed.

-Once an air bank system is in place, procedures will be updated to allow tank changes without shutting down the compressor between sets.
+Once an air bank system is connected, procedures will be updated to allow tank changes without shutting down the compressor between sets.

 ### Shutting Down